Kilmanagh/HACS.Anniversaries/README.md

 Unit_of_measurement is *not* translate-able.
 You can, however, change the text for unit of measurement in the configuration.
 NB the sensor will always report in days, this just allows you to represent this in your own language.

+## Entity ID Management

+All anniversary entities automatically use the `anniversary_` prefix for better organization:

+- **Sensors**: `sensor.anniversary_mom_birthday_abc123`
+- **Calendars**: `calendar.anniversary_mom_birthday_abc123`
+- **Summary Sensor**: `sensor.anniversary_upcoming_anniversaries` (when enabled)

+### Automatic Migration
+The integration automatically migrates existing entities to use the proper prefix.
+Entity IDs are updated during the migration process to ensure consistency.

+## Troubleshooting

+### Common Issues

+**IndentationError or SyntaxError during setup:**
+- Clear the integration's Python cache: `rm -rf /config/custom_components/anniversaries/__pycache__`
+- Restart Home Assistant
+- Ensure you have the latest version from HACS

+**Custom cards not appearing:**
+- Clear your browser cache (Ctrl+F5 or Cmd+Shift+R)
+- Verify the integration has `"frontend": true` in manifest.json
+- Look for "Anniversary" in the custom cards section of the card picker

+**Display Precision option showing for anniversary sensors:**
+- This has been fixed in recent versions - anniversary sensors now use `SensorDeviceClass.DURATION`
+- Update to the latest version to remove the irrelevant precision option

+**Entity IDs not using anniversary_ prefix:**
+- The integration automatically migrates entities on startup
+- Check Configuration → Entities to verify the new entity IDs
+- Old automations/scripts may need entity ID updates

 [patreon-shield]: https://c5.patreon.com/external/logo/become_a_patron_button.png
 [patreon]: https://www.patreon.com/pinkywafer